 - 3 BitCubes -> purchase 6 StarBits Coffee

 - A player can never have more than 6 StarBits Coffee tokens at any given time.

 - As a free action, a single StarBits Coffee token can be spent to move a hacker one additional space along a task track.

 - 8 BitCubes -> purchase one CPU or Memory

 - CPU runs applications up to capacity

 - Memory required for each application running on CPU

 - 15 BitCubes -> purchase one GPU

-- \circ $\,$ Counts as both memory and GPU for an application running on it
+- Counts as both memory and GPU

-- Generates twice as many exploits

 - 25 BitCubes -> hire one additional hacker

 - A total of 3 additional hackers may be purchased throughout the game, bringing a player's team count to 6 hackers.
 The newly hired hacker can be placed in the next round's Place Hackers function.

-Black Hat's Turn
+sine_nomine's Turn

-After each player has taken their turn, the Black Hat takes a turn.
-The Black Hat is an AI that acts as the end game timer.
-When the black hat has completed a certain number of exploits, the game ends.
+After each player has taken their turn, the notorious hacker, known only as sine_nomine takes a turn.
+Within the game sine_nomine is an AI that acts as the end game timer.
+When she has completed a total of five exploits, the game ends.